 Example: A 24-unit development has 1-, 2-, and 3-bedroom apartments.
-While the 5% requirement only calls for 2 units, because of the different classes of units available, code new construction and adaptive re-use projects, NCHFA requires an additional 5% of units to be fully accessible Type A units with a roll-in shower.
+While the 5% requirement only calls for 2 units, because of the different classes of units available, code requires the development to have at least 3 Type A units: one 1 BR, one 2 BR, and one 3 BR.

+For new construction and adaptive re-use projects, NCHFA requires an additional 5% of units to be fully accessible Type A units with a roll-in shower.
 The easiest way to determine the number and type of units required is to double the number required by the state code with the 5% additional units containing roll-in type showers.
-See the Agency's Qualified Allocation Plan, Section IV (F)(3) for reference.
+See the Agency's Qualified Allocation Plan, Section IV(F)(3) for reference.